WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-code-along.md

 ---

-### Create A Simple Movie Component
+### Create a Simple Movie Component
 Open up your `./src` directory in your favorite text editor.

-Inside of `./src` folder, create a new React Component file called `Movie.js`.
-Syntax is important here and conveys that the file is a React component so make sure it begins with a capital letter, in this case **'M'**.
+Inside of `./src` folder, create a new React component file called `Movie.js`.
+Syntax is important here, and conveys that the file is a React component, so make sure it begins with a capital letter (in this case, **'M'**).

 **src/Movie.js**